-- Hull is home to 260,700 people with a travel to work population of 515,000 strong population growth in recent years is due to reducing outward internal migration and increasing inward internal migration (2017). - There are 120,780 households (2018).
-This number has grown by over 1,000 in each year over the last four years; with continued house building and city centre conversions (2018).

-- With an economy worth £5,531m (2017); the largest industry sector is manufacturing.
+- historically been critical to the city's population growth.
+As a result the working age population is shrinking; particularly younger working age residents (2018/19) - There are 121,710 households in Hull.
+This number has grown by an average of over 870 in each year over the last five years; with continued large scale house building and city centre conversions / developments (2019). - With an economy worth £5,531m (2017); the largest industry sector is manufacturing.
 This is worth £1,465m or 26.5% of total GVA.
-This is considerably higher than the regional and national figures. - In 2018, 127,100 Hull residents are in employment (73.0%) the highest level of employment on record.
-Since 2012 the increase in the employment rate in Hull (60.6% to 73.0%) has occurred significantly faster than nationally (70.8% to 75.4%) resulting in a significant narrowing of the gap. - There are 125,000 jobs based in Hull (2018) the highest number on recent record.
-Most of these jobs are based in manufacturing (16.8%), wholesale and retail trade (15.2%), human health and social work (14.4%) and administrative and support service activities (12.0%). - In 2018, Hull is home to over 8,330 local businesses a small decrease from 2017 (8,430) but an increase of 785 (10%) over five years. - Median resident weekly wages in Hull are £111 below the England average (2018) but are currently at their highest level on record. - Hull is ranked as the 3rd most deprived local authority in England (2015).
-18.6% of all households are classed as workless (2017) compared to 14% nationally.
-27.4% of all children under 16 are estimated to be living in poverty (2016) and 13.8% of households experience fuel poverty (2016). - Life expectancy at birth is 3 years below the national average (2015-17) and has fallen over each of the last three years.
-Healthy life expectancy is significantly below the national average suggesting residents of Hull experience an above average number of years of ill health - The GCSE average Attainment 8 score in Hull is 43.3%; below the regional figure of 45.1% and the national figure of 44.5% (2017/18).
-Attainment, particularly in English and Maths, is improving.
-Attainment in English and Maths at grade 4 or above increased from 50.6% to 57.1% over the last year; compared to 59.4% nationally. - Rates of Children in Need (666.4 per 10,000 children) and Looked After Children (133 per 10,000 children) are both nearly twice the national average (2017/18) and both rates increased over the previous year. - Current estimates suggest that there are approximately 45,700 working age people in Hull with a disability (2018).
-This equates to 26.1% of working age people (compared to 20.1% nationally) and the number has increased over two years. - Crime over the last twelve months is 18% higher compared to the previous year; including a notable increase (21%) in violent offences.
-Over the same period the number of ASB incidents has fallen by 14%. - 75% of residents are proud to live and work in Hull (Dec.
+This is considerably higher than the regional and national figures. - In 2019, 122,900 Hull residents are in employment (71.1%).
+This represents a small decrease in employment from the peak in 2018 (73.0%) despite an increase in employment nationally over the same period.
+However, there are currently over 18,000 more residents of Hull in employment than there was in 2012, when the local employment rate was 60.6%. - There are 125,000 jobs based in Hull (2018) the highest number on recent record.
+Most of these jobs are based in manufacturing (16.8%), wholesale and retail trade (15.2%), human health and social work (14.4%) and administrative and support service activities (12.0%). - In 2019, Hull is home to just under 8,300 local businesses this is the second year there has been a small decrease in business numbers (-45) but the number remains higher than any year before 2017. - Median resident full time weekly wages in Hull are £112 below the England average (2019) but are currently at their highest level on record. - Hull is ranked as the 4th most deprived local authority in England (2019).
+45% of LSOA in Hull are amongst the 10% most deprived nationally, 22.7% of households experience income deprivation and 16.6% of households experience employment deprivation.
+30.7% of all children under 16 are estimated to live in low income families (2018/19) and 10.6% of households experience fuel poverty (2018). - Life expectancy at birth is approximately 3 years below the national average (2016-18), but after consistently falling over three consecutive years it has seen a small increase in the last year.
+Healthy life expectancy is significantly below both the national average and life expectancy at birth, suggesting residents of Hull experience upwards of 20 years of ill health. - The GCSE average Attainment 8 score in Hull is 43.9; below the regional figure of 45.4 and the national figure of 44.7 (2018/19).
+There was no significant changes in attainment over the last year and, despite improvements in recent years, attainment in English and Maths remains below regional and national figures; specifically at the higher attainment level. - Over the last year (2018/19) the rate of Children in Need in Hull (566.6 per 10,000 children) fell whilst there was a small rise in the rate of Looked After Children (140 per 10,000 children) over the same period.
+However, both rates remain significantly higher than regional and national rates; particularly Looked After Children. - Current estimates suggest that there are approximately 47,400 working age people in Hull with a disability (2019).
+This equates to 28.0% of working age people (compared to 21.2% nationally) and the number has increased by over 10,000 over two years. - Crime in 2019 was 5% higher compared to the previous year; including an 8% increase in violent offences.
+Over the same period the number of ASB incidents has fallen by 5%. - 75% of residents are proud to live and work in Hull (Dec.
 2017).